- How does radiation work to treat cancer?

 Cancer cells tend to divide quickly and grow out of control.
 Radiation therapy kills cancer cells that are dividing, but it also affects dividing cells of normal tissues.
 The damage to normal cells causes unwanted side effects.
 Radiation therapy is always a balance between destroying the cancer cells and minimizing damage to the normal cells.

 Radiation does not always kill cancer cells or normal cells right away.
 It might take days or even weeks of treatment for cells to start dying, and they may keep dying off for months after treatment ends.
 Tissues that grow quickly, such as skin, bone marrow, and the lining of the intestines are often affected right away.
 In contrast, nerve, breast, brain, and bone tissue show later effects.
-For this reason, radiation treatment can have long-term side effects that might not be seen until long after treatment is over.
+For this reason, radiation treatment can have side effects that might not be seen until long after treatment is over.